proswdev/griffin/README.md

 Defining access requirements would not by very useful without means to enforce them of course.
 Griffin provides several methods to integrate access verification depending on your implementation needs.
 All methods are designed to make verification as simple and non-obtrusive as reasonably possible.

 ### .grantTo() ###
 Verification involves comparing access rights that have been granted with rights that are actually required to perform a particular function.
 With Express, the main execution flow is handled through the incoming *request* and outgoing *response* objects.
-Use the *grantTo* function to assign the appropriate rights to an incoming request based on your local requirements, like in the following (highly simplified) example:
+Use the *grantTo* method to assign the appropriate rights to an incoming request based on your local requirements, like in the following (highly simplified) example:
 ```javascript
 exports.authenticate = function(req, res) {
 	if (req.user === "teacher")